stallings/employee-api/README.md

 ## To Do ##

+* Change all the Mongoose find() to use lean()
-* Add ability to add tags to users, projects and vteams
+* Add ability to add tags to users and vteams.
+Structure name:ASAP members:[users,vteams]
 * Org chart functionality: who is your manager, who are your direct reports